 Home automation systems are a recent example of this.
-Artificial intelligence (AI) and remote controlled vehicles, including drones, is another.
+Artificial intelligence (AI) and remote-controlled vehicles, including drones, are another.
 Productivity is poised to explode with all the possible applications for offices, factories, retail locations, and more.

 Collect and Present Data